Texarkana Moonlight Murders: Public reaction

 The Griffin-Moore murders raised public concerns but were generally taken as an isolated incident, as officials did not publicly connect the earlier Hollis-Larey attack to the murders while the Phantom Killer was active.
 The Martin-Booker murders thus greatly alarmed the public to the likelihood of a serial predator.
 The deaths of these two church-going teenagers shocked the community.
 Booker had been a popular high-school junior, a sorority member, an officer of her high school band, a winner of scholastic, literary and musical prizes, and a former Little Miss Texarkana.
 Her high school ended classes early so that hundreds of young people could attend the funerals.
 Curfews were set for businesses in an attempt to keep people off the streets at night.
 It was additionally at this point that the hypothesized serial killer was dubbed "The Phantom Killer" by local media.

 Hysteria grew in the days following the murder of Virgil Starks in his home.
 There was constant media coverage of the increased police activity and the Texarkana Gazette stated on May 5 that the killer might strike again at any moment, at any place, and at anyone.
 For a week police were inundated with reports of prowlers.
 One officer stated that nearly all of the alarm was the result of excitement, wild imagination, and near-hysteria.

 Previously, it had been normal for houses to be left unlocked.
 The murders alarmed residents into taking precautions with security: from locking doors to arming themselves with guns; some people nailed sheets over their windows, some nailed windows down and some used screen-door braces as window guards.
 The day after Starks's death, stores sold out of locks, guns, ammunition, window shades and Venetian blinds.
 Additional items of which sales increased included window sash locks, screen door hooks, night latches, and other protective devices.
-Guard dogs were sought in local want-ads.

-Because citizens were considerably nervous and armed with guns, Texarkana became a dangerous place.
+Because citizens were substantially nervous and armed with guns, Texarkana became a dangerous place.
 When calling on an address, law enforcement officers would turn on their sirens, stand in their headlights, and announce themselves to keep from being shot by a nervous homeowner.
-Gonzaullas fuelled the hysteria when he announced on May 7 that citizens should "oil up their guns and see if they are loaded" and to "not hesitate" if they feel it necessary to use them.

 The fear was significant enough to spread to other cities, including Hope, Lufkin, Magnolia, and as far as Oklahoma City, where there were sales spikes for guns and axes.
 After three weeks without an associated murder, Texarkana's fear began to lessen.
 The concern lasted throughout the summer and subsided after three months had passed.